A Global Spiritual Community: For A Changing World

 Your Independent Journey

-- Becoming who you truly are: Unfolding as a conscious, spiritual being.
+• Becoming who you truly are: Unfolding your potential as a conscious, spiritual being.

-These expectations pointed toward the same period in 1844.
-What makes this moment in history so striking is that two vast religious worlds, largely unaware of each other’s interpretations, were both looking toward the arrival of a promised figure at the same time.
-That time came to be known as "the great disappointment."
-Yet in that very year, May 22, 1844, a figure did appear whose message would come to be known as the beginning of that long-awaited fulfilment.
+These expectations pointed toward the same period in 1844 in the Gregorian calendar.
+What makes this history so striking is that two vast religious worlds, completely unaware that they were both looking for a promised figure at the same time.
+In that time in Christianity, this came to be known as "the great disappointment."
+They were expecting a literal, supernatural event.
+The Shaykhís muslims, though, rejected literalist views and explicitly told their students to leave their homes and search for a living, breathing Person who would bring divine justice and unite humanity.
+In that very year, May 22, 1844, a figure did appear whose message would come to be known as the beginning of that long-awaited fulfilment.

 "Each One has given the glad tidings of His successor's coming, and each successor has sanctioned the One Who preceded Him.
 They all abide in the same tabernacle, soar in the same heaven, are seated upon the same throne, utter the same speech, and proclaim the same Faith,” Baha'u'llah